RenuSolanki/EasyABM.jl/docs/src/tutorial.md

 ## Step 4: Fetch data

-In this simple model, the only data we have collected is the position of the planet.
+In this simple model, the only data we have collected is the position and velocity of the planet.
 We can get this data as follows.

 ```julia
 df = get_agent_data(model.agents[2], model).record